 The majority of defence and security procurements in Poland are conducted in accordance with the Agreement on Government Procurement, EU treaties or relevant EU directives.
-The number of contracts awarded based on the national security exemptions is limited, but the value of these contracts is usually substantial.
+The number of contracts awarded based on the national security exemptions (ie, related to armaments) is limited, but the value of these contracts is usually substantial.